-This policy explicitly prohibits retaliation against individuals for bringing good faith complaints of harassment.
-Any person who retaliates against a complainant shall be subject to disciplinary action up to and including discharge.
+This policy explicitly prohibits retaliation against individuals for bringing complaints of harassment unless such complaints are made intentionally without basis or are malicious.
+Any employee who retaliates against a complainant shall be subject to disciplinary action up to and including discharge.